logo image

 1746 - the Battle of Culloden took place by Inverness, the last Jacobite Battle where the Jacobites were defeated by a larger Government Army.

 1783 - the US gained Independance for Britain.
-Many Crofters seen as touble makers, would then be accused of crimes such as Sheep Stealing and deported to Australia.
+Many Crofters seen as touble makers, would then be accused of crimes such as Sheep Stealing then deported to Australia.

 1803 - Invermark Castle was abandoned, falling into ruin.